-Treatment for Meniscus Injuries in Kirkland, WA
+Treatment for Meniscus Tears in Kirkland, WA

 The meniscus is a pad of specialized cartilage that is located between the femur and tibia bones in the knee joint.
 There are two menisci in the knee – one on the inside of the knee (medial meniscus) and one on the outside of the knee (lateral meniscus).
 The meniscus has several functions including: acting as a shock absorber or cushion, distributing load across the knee, decreasing friction, and adding to the stability of the knee.